pulumi/terraform-provider-vsphere/website/docs/r/distributed_virtual_switch.html.markdown

   create the DVS at the latest version supported by the version of vSphere being used.
 A DVS can be upgraded to another version, but cannot be downgraded.
 * `tags` - (Optional) The IDs of any tags to attach to this resource.
-See [here][docs-applying-tags] for a reference on how to apply tags.

-[docs-applying-tags]: /docs/providers/vsphere/r/tag.html#using-tags-in-a-supported-resource

 ~> **NOTE:** Tagging support requires vCenter 6.0 or higher.

 * `custom_attributes` - (Optional) Map of custom attribute ids to attribute value strings to set for virtual switch.
-See [here][docs-setting-custom-attributes] for a reference on how to set values for custom attributes.

-[docs-setting-custom-attributes]: /docs/providers/vsphere/r/custom_attribute.html#using-custom-attributes-in-a-supported-resource

 ~> **NOTE:** Custom attributes are unsupported on direct ESXi connections and require vCenter.